zog-camera/zmbaq/README.md

   For windows: install Boost libraries into "broot" directory.
   Linux: install libboost_system >=1.55 libboost_thread >= 1.55

-> sudo apt-get install libc6-dev-i386 gcc-4.8-multilib g++-4.8-multilib libboost-thread1.55-dev libboost-system1.55-dev

-### Install Poco C++ library
-It requires CMake 3.0 or higher, it may be compiled and installed into "broot"

-Should be deployed in "broot" directory, for example: "/home/user/broot" Prepend this string to the file "build_cmake.sh" if CMake is located in broot:
-> export LD_LIBRARY_PATH=$broot/lib:$LD_LIBRARY_PATH

-Build and install Poco:
-> bash build_cmake.sh

-### Install packages related to JSON
-> sudo apt-get install libjsoncpp-dev libmicrohttpd-dev libargtable2-dev

 ### Install or compile OpenCV
 http://opencv.org